 Proof.
 Since the accesses do not overlap by definition, it suffices to show that between two writes, we are 3-competitive.
 The sequence of accessing nodes is $w_0, r_1, r_2, \ldots, r_k, w_1$.
 After w_0 , the object is stored at w_0 and not cached anywhere else.
 All reads cost twice the smallest subtree T spanning the write w_0 and all the reads since each read only goes to the first copy.
-The write w_1 costs T plus the path P from w_1 to T. Since any data management scheme must use an edge in T and P at least once, and our algorithm uses edges in T at most 3 times (and in P at most once), the theorem follows.
+The write w_1 costs T plus the path P from w_1 to T. Since any data management scheme must use an edge in T and P at least once, and our algorithm uses edges in T at most T at most T at most T at most once), the theorem follows.